Boondocking in Colorado

 McInnis Canyons National Conservation Area

 The Rabbit Valley Motorized Area of McInnis Canyons National Conservation Area is a great place to go boondocking in Colorado.
 This area near Grand Junction, Colorado, contains three campgrounds with designated free camping spots in each.
-This rugged area is a great spot to go off-roading and mountain biking.
-There are many miles of gorgeous trails to hike in this area bordering the Colorado River.
-Follow the Trail Through Time to see 140-million-year-old dinosaur fossils in the Mygatt-Moore Quarry.
+There are many miles of gorgeous hiking and biking trails in the area, and the Colorado River is also nearby.

 Hartman Rocks Recreation Area